DataDog/dd-sdk-ios/docs/rum_collection.md

    .build()
 ```

-The `predicate` must be a class or struct conforming to our `UIKitRUMViewsPredicate` protocol:
+`predicate` must be a type that conforms to `UIKitRUMViewsPredicate` protocol:
 ```swift
 public protocol UIKitRUMViewsPredicate {
     func rumView(for viewController: UIViewController) -> RUMViewFromPredicate?